site Helm install bundles in-cluster MariaDB + Redis +

 scale.

-humanmade/s3-uploads (which fp-mu-plugin configures) talks the
+humanmade/s3-uploads (which mu-plugin configures) talks the

 S3 API; it doesn’t care which provider answers.External Secrets Operator vs the auto-generated Job